o3de/o3de-multiplayersample/Documentation/GameLiftLocal.md

-# MultiplayerSample Project with Amazon GameLift
+# MultiplayerSample Project with Amazon GameLift Local

 This README covers testing and running MultiplayerSample with Amazon GameLift Local.